 This is an abnormality of the eyelids which causes them to roll inwards.
 Entropion can cause irritation of the eye, resulting in pain and damage to the cornea.
 Eye drops are used to alleviate symptoms, however surgery is often required to effectively treat entropions.

 Uveitis is inflammation of the inner portions of the eye.
 The condition is usually the symptom of a more serious illness and is characterised by excessive blinking, squinting, discharge and sensitivity to light.

 These are some of the more common reasons that your pet may need to see a vet with eye conditions, however less common reasons may include glaucoma, hyphema, and high blood pressure, and also more serious issues such as trauma.

 What Are the Different Eye Drops I may Be Given to Use?

 A range of different eye drops and ointments are used in the treatment of eye conditions.
 They include:

 - Miotics (drops to make the pupil smaller)

-If your dog has the symptoms of any of the conditions that we have mentioned in this article, then you may want to book an appointment with us today.
-Register your pet today and contact us on 01565337999.
+If your pet has symptoms of any of the conditions that we have mentioned in this article, then you may want to book an appointment with Knutsford Vets Surgery today.
+Contact us on 01565337999 and register your pet today.
 We have a range of vets advice articles across our site that will help you deal with your pet’s ailments.